-However, if there were a large crash in the financial markets, investors' securities could be taken in the aftermath, all to the benefit of too-big-to-fail financial institutions.
-There is simply nowhere near enough collateral to cover all the debt and other obligations currently spread throughout the financial markets, so the risks to individuals posed by Article 8 are real and dire.
+Further, there is simply nowhere near enough collateral to cover all the debt and other obligations currently spread throughout the financial markets, so the risks to individuals posed by Article 8 are real and dire.

-In order to alleviate concerns about investment markets, Congress created the Securities Investor Protection Corporation (SIPC) in 1970.
-In the event a broker goes bankrupt, the SIPC would, under most situations, bail out investors up to \$500,000 in securities and cash, although the limit for cash is \$250,000.
-Unfortunately, the SIPC has been vastly underfunded for years and could not come even remotely close to covering investor losses in the event of a widespread market failure.
-At the end of 2021, the SIPC fund had approximately \$4 billion in assets, a tiny fraction of what would be required in a significant crash.
-For example, Fidelity Investments alone has approximately \$12.6 trillion in assets under management.
+In order to alleviate concerns about investment markets, Congress created the Securities Investor Protection Corporation (SIPC) in 1970.6 In the event a broker goes bankrupt, the SIPC would, under most situations, bail out investors up to \$500,000 in securities and cash, although the limit for cash is \$250,000.7 Unfortunately, the SIPC has been vastly underfunded for years and could not come even remotely close to covering investor losses in the event of a widespread market failure.
+At the end of 2021, the SIPC fund had approximately \$4 billion in assets, a tiny fraction of what would be required in a significant crash.8 5 For example, Fidelity Investments alone has approximately \$12.6 trillion in assets under management.9

-A review of the current UCC, contemporaneous writings by law professors, the ULC drafting committee's comments, and a simultaneously enlightening and concerning exchange between the U.S. Federal Reserve Bank of New York and the European Commission's Legal Certainty Group clearly indicate that the threat posed to investment securities by Article 8 is real.
+A review of the current UCC, contemporaneous writings by law professors,10 the ULC drafting committee's comments,11 and a simultaneously enlightening and concerning exchange between the U.S. Federal Reserve Bank of New York and the European Commission's Legal Certainty Group12 clearly indicate that the threat posed to investment securities by Article 8 is real.